Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Introduction

 \section{Introduction}

 In recent years, there has been a growing interest in \gls{ai}, \gls{ml}, and \gls{dl}, especially amongst science, technology, engineering, and mathematics disciplines.
 There have been several approaches to define \gls{ai} historically; the most common refers to techniques enabling machines to mimic human intelligence.
-Then, \gls{ml} is the key component responsible for automatically processing data inside an \gls{ai}, while \gls{dl} usually signifies a \gls{nn} with many layers.
+Then, \gls{ml} is the key component responsible for automatically processing data inside an \gls{ai}.
+A \gls{nn} is a specific \gls{ml} model aiming to approximate a certain function $f^\ast$ relating training examples $\vx$ to labels $y$ by defining a mapping $y=f(\vx, \vtheta)$ and learning the $\vtheta^\ast$ parameters that result in the best approximation. \glspl{nn} work by stacking many different functions, called layers, and the number of layers defines the depth of the \gls{nn}.
+The term \gls{dl} derives from this wording, typically signifying a \gls{nn} with large depth \citep{goodfellow2016deep}.
 A rough relationship among these three concepts is summarised and illustrated in \figref{fig:mlVSdl}.

+In the field of space exploration, autonomous vision-based \gls{sc} navigation is one key area with the potential of greatly benefiting from \acrconnect{dnn}{-based} estimation methods.
+Cameras are rapidly becoming the preferred sensor for autonomous rendezvous thanks to the introduction of compact and lightweight passive optical sensors as feasible onboard instruments \citep{wie2014attitude}.
+Additionally, vision-based techniques have been used in-flight for deep space navigation tasks \citep{bhaskaran1998orbit}.
+Potential future applications of domains include: \begin{enumerate*}[label=\arabic*)] \item non-cooperative rendezvous with a spacecraft; \item terrain navigation for descent and landing; and \item asteroid explorations and asteroid patch pinpoint localisation. \end{enumerate*}